• Skip to primary navigation

 Finish off with your favorite sushi toppings like avocados, green onions, sesame seeds and MORE Spicy Mayo.
 Perfection.
 That’s how easy and simple it is in concept, and below you’ll find all the details and ingredients to make sushi bake.

-Sushi bake makes for an easy family dinner, a form of deconstructed sushi roll like our Sushi Bowl, but baked.
+Sushi bake makes for an easy family dinner or family gatherings, similar to our Sushi Bowl, but baked.
 Another baked version would be this 15 mins Salmon Bowl.
 SO GOOD!

 This recipe is a great way to enjoy sushi without rolling, and a perfect recipe to serve for a crowd.
 It also makes for a great potluck option as it’s great served warm or cold.